 In the silent gloom, a piano note rings out, followed by another, seeking me out in my hiding.
 The enchanted quill dances over the page, recording Elisha's genius as deftly as my dabbling.

 In the great room beyond my little sorcerer's pantry, Elisha haunts the keys yet again, bringing her sweet presence into the darkness of the deserted manor and even into the circle of silence, reminding me of what her sacrifice has taken from us.
 Guilt leads to frustration I cannot hold back, and I start to lecture her spirit, "Why did you go and..."

 I nod in relief.
-While her enchanted voice flows over my awkward curtains of stealth magic, my words do not.
+While her enchanted music flows over my awkward curtains of stealth magic, my words do not.
 While my power amounts to a drop in her ocean, my work still counts.
 "I can save you, in spite of yourself."

 The sweet, mournful notes evoke remembrances, ripples of memory.
 In the notes of the piano, she speaks with a casual eloquence she never could conjure in the language of words.
 My mind resonates to her work, singing of the cries of the gulls, the crash of the surf.
 I can smell the mist from a world away, the salt of the Vennian sea.
 The promise of dawn breaks as our enemies scatter.
 I want nothing more than to hold her close, to celebrate victory yet again.
 Could we not go forward, as we are?I reach for the gavel, to break my bowl and end my spell.